SublimeLinter/SublimeLinter-gcc/README.md

    If that command is not highlighted, use the keyboard or mouse to select it.
    There will be a pause of a few seconds while Package Control fetches the list of available plugins.

-0. When the plugin list appears, type `iverilog`.
-Among the entries you should see `SublimeLinter-contrib-iverilog`.
+0. When the plugin list appears, type `gcc`.
+Among the entries you should see `SublimeLinter-contrib-gcc`.
    If that entry is not highlighted, use the keyboard or mouse to select it.